localstack/docs/content/en/tutorials/ephemeral-application-previews/index.md

 Before triggering your workflow, set up a continuous integration (CI) key for LocalStack.
 LocalStack requires a CI Key for usage in CI or similar automated environments to activate licensed features.

-Follow these steps to add your LocalStack CI key to your GitHub repository:
+Follow these steps to add your LocalStack CI key to your forked GitHub repository:

 -   Navigate to the [LocalStack Web Application](https://app.localstack.cloud/) and access the [CI Keys](https://app.localstack.cloud/workspace/ci-keys) page.
 -   Scroll down to the **Generate CI Key** card, where you can provide a name, and click **Generate CI Key** to receive a new key.